Abdelrhman2022/Restaurant-Sales-Analysis-Using-Databricks-and-Apache-Spark/README.md

 # Restaurant Sales Analysis Using Databricks and Apache Spark

 ## Overview
-This project aims to analyze BreadcrumbsRestaurant sales data using Apache Spark within Databricks, integrated with Amazon S3.
+This project aims to analyze Restaurant sales data using Apache Spark within Databricks, integrated with Amazon S3.
 The primary goal is to derive insights into sales trends, customer behavior, and product performance, facilitating data-driven decision-making for the e-commerce platform.

 ## Table of Contents
 - [Overview](#overview)